fjvallarino/monomer/README.md

 - [Roboto] (https://fonts.google.com/specimen/Roboto), licensed under [Apache license](http://www.apache.org/licenses/LICENSE-2.0)
 - [Remix Icon](https://remixicon.com), licensed under [Apache license](http://www.apache.org/licenses/LICENSE-2.0)

+## Contributing

+PRs are welcome!

+If possible, keep them small and focused.
+If you are planning on making a large change, please submit an issue first so we can agree on a solution.

 ## Acknowledgments

+- Thanks to [Ghislaine Guerin](https://github.com/ghislaineguerin) for UX advise.
-Thanks to memononen for the amazing [nanovg](https://github.com/memononen/nanovg) library.
+- Thanks to [Mikko Mononen](https://github.com/memononen) for the amazing [nanovg](https://github.com/memononen/nanovg) library.